-Upon completion of the Offerings, the Existing Stockholders will hold 73,059,500 shares of the Class B Common Stock (which Class B shares are convertible into Class A shares).
+Upon completion of the Offerings, the Existing Stockholders will hold 71,696,675 shares of Class B Common Stock (which Class B shares are convertible into Class A shares).
 See "Risk Factors--Control by Existing Stockholders; Anti-Takeover Effect of Dual Classes of Common Stock."
 The Existing Stockholders have entered into a stockholders agreement (the "Stockholders Agreement") which restricts the extent to which any Existing Stockholder can dispose of its shares of Common Stock following the Offerings.
-Among other things, in order to ensure the qualification of the Reorganization under Section 351 of the Code, such stockholders have agreed not to transfer any shares they own for 365 days after the Offerings without the consent of the Company except for the funding of the Distributor Options and the grant of the employee stock bonus awards.
-After the expiration of the 365-day period, no such stockholder is permitted to transfer in any one-year period a number of shares greater than the lesser of (i) the amount that could be sold under Rule 144 during that period, or (ii) 1.25% of the total Common Stock owned by Existing Stockholders as of the date of the Stockholders Agreement.
+Among other things, in order to ensure the qualification of the Reorganization under Section 351 of the Code, such stockholders have agreed not to transfer any shares they own for 366 days after the Offerings without the consent of the Company except for certain transfers relating to the funding of the Distributor Options and the grant of the employee stock bonus awards.
+After the expiration of this 366-day period and subject too any volume limitations imposed by Rule 144, no such stockholder is permitted to transfer in any oneyear period a number of shares equal to the greater of (i) 10% of the total number of shares of Common Stock originally issued to such stockholder in connection with the Reorganization, or (ii) 1.25% of the total Common Stock issued and outstanding at the time of such proposed transfer.
 The Existing Stockholders have been granted registration rights by the Company permitting each of such Existing Stockholders to register his or her shares of Class A Common Stock, subject to certain restrictions, on any registration statement filed by the Company until such Existing Stockholder has sold a specified value of shares of Class A Common Stock.
 See "Certain Relationships and Related Transactions."

-The Company, its directors and officers, and the Existing Stockholders of NSI have agreed or will agree prior to the Offerings not to sell or otherwise dispose of any shares of Common Stock or securities convertible into or exchangeable or exercisable for Common Stock, without the prior consent of Merrill Lynch & Co., for a period of 180 days after the date of this Prospectus, except that the Company and the Existing Stockholders may, without such consent, grant options or issue shares of Common Stock pursuant to certain equity incentives, including, without limitation, the Distributor Options and the employee stock bonus awards.
-See "Risk Factors--Shares Eligible for Future Sale" and "Underwriting."
+The Company, its directors and officers, and the Existing Stockholders of NSI have agreed not to sell or otherwise dispose of any shares of Common Stock or securities convertible into or exchangeable or exercisable for Common Stock, without the prior consent of Merrill Lynch & Co., for a period of 180 days after the date of the prospectus for the Offerings, except that the Company and the Existing Stockholders may, without such consent, grant options or issue shares of Common Stock pursuant to certain equity incentives, including, without limitation, the Distributor Options and the employee stock bonus awards.
+See "Risk Factors--Shares Eligible for Future Sale."

 DISTRIBUTOR OPTIONS AND EMPLOYEE STOCK BONUS AWARDS.
-Prior to the Offerings, the Existing Stockholders will convert 1,605,000 shares of Class B Common Stock to Class A Common Stock and contribute such shares of Class A Common Stock to the Company.
-The Company will grant to NSI the Distributor Options to purchase such shares of Class A Common Stock, and NSI will assign these Distributor Options to qualifying distributors of NSI in connection with the Offerings.
+Prior to the Offerings, the Existing Stockholders converted 1,605,000 shares of Class B Common Stock to Class A Common Stock and contributed such shares of Class A Common Stock to the Company.
+The Company has granted to NSI the Distributor Options to purchase such shares of Class A Common Stock, and NSI will assign these Distributor Options to qualifying distributors of NSI in connection with the Rule 415 Offerings.
 The vesting of and the right to exercise the Distributor Options are subject to certain conditions, and the Distributor Options have been registered along with the shares of Class A Common Stock underlying such Distributor Options concurrently with the Offerings pursuant to Rule 415 under the 1933 Act.